-The HUB monitoring function issues the ping command to adjacent HUB at regular intervals and switches the interface to be used when a line failure is detected or a hang-up of the ping command is detected.
+The HUB monitoring function issues the ping command to adjacent HUB at regular intervals and switches the interface to be used when a line failure is detected.
 Up to two HUBs can be registered per virtual interface.
 This function is available exclusively for NIC switching mode.